bennymi/ato-ui/README.md

 # Ato-UI

-The atomic UI component library for Svelte and UnoCSS.
+The elemental atomic UI component library for Svelte and UnoCSS.

 ## 🚀 Getting Started